How to Calculate a Full-Time Equivalent (FTE)

 Overtime

 FTEs can exceed 1.00 when hours worked surpass the full-time standard.
-For example, in an 80-hour biweekly period: - 90 hours worked = 1.13 FTE
+For example, 90 hours in an 80-hour biweekly period equals 1.13 FTE.

 Biweekly - 80 Hours per Period